BorDevTech/ClearView/README.md

 © 2025 BorDevTech LLC.
 All rights reserved.
 ClearView™ does not issue, validate, or interpret credentials and is not a credentialing authority.
 For official and up-to-date status, always consult the relevant regional board.

 ---

+## FAQ

+### Is ClearView™ a credentialing or validation service?
+No. ClearView™ aggregates and presents licensee data from official sources, but does not itself issue, interpret, or validate licenses.
+For official or legal credentialing, always consult the relevant state or provincial board.

+### How is ClearView™ useful for HR/compliance?
+It centralizes multi-region licensee lookup, enables batch checking, and provides downloadable data for audits or onboarding.
+It is ideal for streamlining research and paperwork, but it does not replace legal due diligence.

+### Can developers integrate ClearView™ into other systems?
+Yes!
+ClearView™ offers an API for programmatic query, batch lookup, and export.
+This enables automated workflows for HRIS, compliance tools, and custom dashboards.

+### How fresh is the data?
+Data is sourced directly from regional boards and refreshed on a scheduled basis.
+ClearView™ does not provide real-time updates (yet), but aims to keep records as current as possible.

+### Who should use ClearView™?
+Anyone needing quick, organized access to veterinary licensee records across multiple regions: HR professionals, compliance officers, researchers, developers, and veterinary organizations.

+### Can I request my region or a new feature?
+Absolutely!
+[Use our feedback form](https://github.com/BorDevTech/ClearView/issues/new/choose) to request a new region, feature, or report a bug.

+---